CPSECapstone/BiggestPig/README.md

 ## Structure

 All client code is in the upper most directory and server side code is in the 'api/' folder.
+Vendor apps are in the subdirectory called `apps`.

 ## Dependencies